JOB-PORTAL

 Individual Review instead of Standard Calculator

-Co-location projects are complex: grid connection, permitting status, contractual situation, and system concept differ from project to project.
-We specifically evaluate your initial situation and derive realistic options for a BESS expansion.
-This provides you with a decision-making basis that suits your project – not an average case.
+Co-location projects are complex: grid connection, permitting status, contractual situation, and plant design concept differ from project to project.
+We assess your starting point specifically and derive realistic options for a BESS extension.
+This gives you a decision template that fits your project—not an average case.

 Co-Location Discussion and Partnership